Austin Film Festival Website Redesign

 Task3: Check your own schedule to see which events you are attending.

-Understand new users
+Understand potential users

 Persona & Journey Map